PriCoSha/PriCoSha/README.md

 ## Optional Features

 1. Defriend
-   1. only the owner of a friendgroup can defriend the people in the friendgroup that the owner owns
+   1. Only the owner of a friendgroup can defriend the people in the friendgroup that the owner owns.
-   2. After the person is defriended, the contentitem he/she has already shared in the friendgroup is still visible to other members in that friendgroup
+   2. After the person is defriended, the contentitem he/she has already shared in the friendgroup is still visible to other members in that friendgroup.
-   3. Similarly, the rate he/she has already posted is still visible to other members
+   3. Similarly, the rate he/she has already posted is still visible to other members.
-   4. But this defriended person cannot see the contentitem from that friendgroup in his/her homepage
+   4. But this defriended person cannot see the contentitem from that friendgroup in his/her homepage.
    5. The tag information of the item that is no more visible to the user is deleted and no more visible as well.

 2. Post rate (comment)